prideout/book-webgl/README.md

 - Try to author all of chapter 1 (except the recipe) BEFORE generating a PDF.

+- Fun with Figures:

+    - Infinite tunnel, tunnel with gap, tunnel without clearing or "preserveDrawBuffer"

+    - images of a web page that has a background image (Egypt!) each canvas should have an opaque perspective cube

+    0,0.25,.5,.5 -- no alpha, css-opacity=1
+    0,0.25,.5,.5 -- alpha without premultiplied, css-opacity=1
+    0,0.25,.5,.5 -- alpha with premultiplied, css-opacity=1

+    0,0.25,.5,.5 -- no alpha, css-opacity=.5
+    0,0.25,.5,.5 -- alpha without premultiplied, css-opacity=.5
+    0,0.25,.5,.5 -- alpha with premultiplied, css-opacity=.5

+    - The Assembly Line Metaphor

+    - Timeline of GL

+- ask Mona to collect a pinterest album of Egyptian images

 - styling on the recipe index doesn't work with the node server

 - manipulators, BEAUTIFUL docs, fresnel/marble spiral horn